tye-hoff/se_project_spots/README.md

 It was important to invest more time in completing this project, since it requires a higher skill level than the previous projects.

  Attention to detail was necessary when designing with the new concept of an interactive layout in mind.

+As far as future updates are concerned; I will most liekly be searching for ways to consolidate my css blocks for easier reading and organization.

 ## Features